keharriso/love-nuklear/README.md

 ## Building

-Windows binaries are available for each [release](https://github.com/keharriso/love-nuklear/releases).
+Windows and Linux binaries are available for each [release](https://github.com/keharriso/love-nuklear/releases).

 To build the library yourself, grab the code with:
 ```sh